eddyzhangGit/Gesture_controlled_lamp/README.md

 MileStone 3:
 Replacing the LED with a real LAMP.

-Options 1: designed a swtich that can handle 110V AC inout Option 2: buy a off-the shelf high power programable switch to control lamp
+Options 1: designed a swtich that can handle 110V AC inout.

+Option 2: buy a off-the shelf high power programable switch to control lamp